myridia/domain-translate/test/wordpress/wp-content/plugins/domain-translate/readme.txt

 == Installation ==

 1. Upload the plugin and activate it (alternatively, install through the WP admin console)
-2. Go into Tools, Select sub-menu "Domain Swapper"
+2. Go into Tools, Select sub-menu "Domain Translate"
 3. Add Allow Host and save setting.
 4. Now you are good to go.